Texas A&M University (TAMU) ECON202 Principles of Economics Practice Exam 1

 Question: 1 / 400

-The quantity demanded is elastic
+The quantity demanded is completely unresponsive to price

 Next Question